lusanex/Homework/homework/week2/UML_Diagrams.md

 the navigation direction.
 It can be adorned with multiplicity signs.
 The example indicates that speaker should have at least one or more buttons.

-A single speaker can be associated with multiple buttons( actions to perform over speaker class)
+A single speaker can be associated with multiple buttons( buttons perform some actions over speaker class)

 <br>